 The most popular image on the social network?
-In the Nature Square, sitting in trencadís bench, overlooking Barcelona from the top.
+In the Nature Square, sitting in a trencadís bench and overlooking Barcelona from the top.

-Tip: book your ticket in advance so you can skip the queue.
-My advice would be to combine this visit with the Carmel bunkers – they’re only around 20 minutes walking distance.
+My advice would be to combine this visit with the Carmel bunkers – it’s just 20 minutes walking distance apart.

 Ciutadella Park is not just your average park.
 Centrally located, it’s perfect for peaceful walks, sport acticities and of course, photographies!

 These gardens nearby Montjuic are a beautiful green space.
 The views from the pergola are amazing!

 These gardens feature more than 800 types of cactus and plus, they have an amazing view to Barcelona and the Mediterranean sea.